Sarah Jones Vega, MSPT, PTView Bio

 Ms. Eldridge is a Board Certified Behavior Analyst with more than 20 years of experience designing learning environments for persons with autism and developmental disabilities.
-She oversees and directs the Early Autism Project, Inc. and has primary responsibility for clinical operations, program quality and integrity assurance.
-She holds a Bachelor of Arts degree in Psychology and Special Education from Southern Wesleyan University and a Masters Degree in Special Education from Clemson University.
+A co-founder and the Senior Clinical Advisor for Early Autism Project, Inc., she holds a Bachelor of Arts degree in Psychology and Special Education from Southern Wesleyan University and a Masters Degree in Special Education from Clemson University.
 She also completed the Applied Behavior Analysis for Special Education Graduate Certificate Program at The Pennsylvania State University.

 For fifteen years, Ms. Eldridge was a Special Education teacher in the South Carolina public school system, and in 1996 she was recognized by the South Carolina Autism Society as that organization’s Teacher of the Year.
 Ms. Eldridge began her career in Applied Behavior Analysis in 1994, when the Wisconsin Early Autism Project (WEAP) served several children in her inclusive preschool class.